NewsCrime

 An altercation at the party at 2600 West Westshire Drive on Oct.
 31 led to shots being fired at a vehicle leaving the area, with two teenagers inside being hit.
 As the vehicle was taking the teens to the hospital, it crashed in Murray.

-Seventeen-year-old Javen Welcher was declared dead inside the vehicle, while a 17-year-old was transported to the hospital in critical condition, but later died from her injuries.
+Seventeen-year-old Javen Welcher was declared dead inside the vehicle, while a 17-year-old girl was transported to the hospital in critical condition, but later died from her injuries.

 'He died senselessly;' Family left grieving after teen's death at West Valley City Halloween party: